Rochdale grooming trial: Split views on race issue

 And the Child Exploitation and Online Protection Centre (CEOP) said it was "investigating why there may be a majority of Asians in these particular kinds of offence".

-But police said grooming was "not a racial issue" and MP Keith Vaz also said "no particular race or religion" tended to be involved.'No silence'
+But police said grooming was "not a racial issue" and MP Keith Vaz also said "no particular race or religion" tended to be involved.

 The comments followed the convictions of eight Pakistanis and one Afghan man of child sex offences in Rochdale, Greater Manchester.